dzakuboski/Getting-and-Cleaning-Data---Course-Project/README.md

 IV.
 The next, 4th part of code:
       * merges 3 sets (subject, activity, features) to create one data frame;
       * extracts only the measurements on the mean and standard deviation for each feature;
-      * labels appropriately features with more descriptive variable names,
+      * labels appropriately features with more descriptive variable names.

 V. The last one creates independent tidy data set (with the average of each variable for each activity and each subject).